junh1024/junh1024-Documents/Audio/Surround/Dolby Atmos - Best Practices Guide.md

 If you want S1 to start up faster, you can disable some services in the preferences.
 Also, in S1 > S1 installation > Installed content, disable all addons.

+Going further, moving extensions and plugins can noticeably speed up startup time and reduce memory usage, but this is done it on risk.

+as this
+You can also De-Esser, Fat Channel, Tuner

 While S1 is generally responsive, some plugins are CPU-hungry.
 Like room reverb in surround.
 The performance monitor has a handy feature to sort FX by CPU use, and then disable plugins.
 If you want a low-CPU surround reverb, try FDNreverb with FDN size 16-32.

 Conclusion: Dolby Atmos support in S1 is basic, buggy, and responsive.
 It's still usable though if you know what you're doing.